-In forming our opinion on the group financial statements, which is not modified, we have considered the adequacy of the disclosures made in note 2 to the financial statements concerning the uncertainties relating to the provision for claims outstanding of £4,419 million and reinsurers' share of claims outstanding of £4,419 million.
-Future experience may show that material adjustments are required to these amounts in respect of assumptions made in estimating provisions and the potential for unforeseen change in the legal, judicial, technological or social environment, the risk of unexpected outcomes on disputed claims and court decisions and including the potential for new sources or types of claim to emerge.
-As described in note 1 to the financial statements, because of the reinsurance with National Indemnity Company, movements in claims outstanding would only affect the result for the year or net assets if the remaining reinsurance cover becomes exhausted.
+In forming our opinion on the group financial statements, which is not modified, we have considered the adequacy of the disclosures made in note 2 to the financial statements concerning the uncertainties relating to the provision for claims outstanding of £4,457 million and reinsurers' share of claims outstanding of £4,457 million.
+Future experience may show that material adjustments are required to these amounts as a result of the significant assumptions made in estimating provisions and the potential for unforeseen change in the legal, judicial, technological or social environment, the risk of unexpected outcomes on disputed claims and court decisions and the potential for new sources or types of claim to emerge.
+As described in note 1 to the financial statements, because of the reinsurance with National Indemnity

+Company, movements in claims outstanding would only affect the result for the year or net assets if the remaining reinsurance cover becomes exhausted.